 Willy Loman, the tragic figure at the heart of Arthur Miller’s Death of a Salesman, embodies the shattered American Dream.
 Imagine a man who has spent his life chasing an illusion, a mirage of success built on popularity and personal charm rather than genuine substance.
-He’s a man who has equated self-worth with material achievement, leaving him hollow and adrift when those metrics inevitably fail him.
+On top of that, he’s a man who has equated self-worth with material achievement, leaving him hollow and adrift when those metrics inevitably fail him.
 Willy’s desperate clinging to this flawed vision and his inability to adapt to a changing world ultimately lead to his downfall, making him one of the most poignant and enduring characters in American literature.

 The Unraveling of a Dream: Understanding Willy Loman